-What will happen to me after the injections?
+What will happen to me after the treatment?

 After treatment you will be taken to a recovery or ward area where nursing staff will check on you.
-Sometimes you will be asked to lie flat for about 30 minutes or longer.
 You may be helped to sit up and your blood pressure and pulse may be checked.
 You will be told when to get dressed and be given help to make sure that you can stand safely after the procedure.

-When will I be able to go home from hospital after my injections?
+When will I be able to go home from hospital after my treatment?

-You will usually be able to go home a few hours after the injection and in some cases much sooner, depending on how long your doctor or nurse want you to stay.
+You will usually be able to go home a few hours after the treatment and in some cases much sooner, depending on how long your doctor or nurse want you to stay.
 Please make sure that you have someone to collect you after the procedure.
 It is unsafe for you to drive home straight after the procedure.
 If you do so your motor insurance will be invalid.